boardude/Flockr-Project/sdlc_planning/sdlc_files/user_stories.md

 ### *Task 2.2* ###
 Add the ability to see the status of a message after it has been sent.
 Three statuses specifically: sent, delivered/received, seen.

+### **User story 2.3 ###
+As a user of Flockr, I want to be able to remove a message after it has been sent into a channel or direct message in the case when I sent something to the wrong person, the message contained a mistake, or when I simply have changed my mind.

+### *Task 2.3* ###
+Add the option for sent messages in channels and direct messages to be removed for all participants in the channel or direct message.

+### **User story 2.4** ###
+As a user of Flockr, I want to be able to edit a message after it has been sent into a channel or direct message so that I can correct a message instead or removing it and sending a new one.

+### *Task 2.4* ###
+Add the option for sent messages in channels and direct messages to be edited by the user who sent it.

 </br>

 ## **Epic 3:** File sharing in channels and direct messages ##